Experience-Monks/eslint-plugin-jam3/docs/rules/no-sanitizer-with-danger.md

 ## Rule Options

-This rule can take one argument to customize the components organisation.
+This rule can take one argument to customize the components organization.

 ```js
 ...